marrlab/DomainLab/README.md

 ```
 LibDG comes with some minimal toy-dataset to test its basis functionality.
 To train a domain generalization model with a user-specified task, one can execute a command similar to the following.
 ```
-python main_out.py --te_d=caltech --tpath=./libdg/zoo/task_vlcs.py --debug --bs=20 --aname=diva
+python main_out.py --te_d=caltech --tpath=./examples/task_vlcs.py --debug --bs=20 --aname=diva
 ```
-where `--tpath` specifies the path of a user specified python file which defines the domain generalization task, see Example in [Task Specification](libdg/tasks/README.md). `--aname` specifies which algorithm to use, see [Available Algorithms](libdg/algos/README.md)
+where `--tpath` specifies the path of a user specified python file which defines the domain generalization task, see Example in [Task Specification](libdg/tasks/README.md). `--aname` specifies which algorithm to use, see [Available Algorithms](libdg/algos/README.md), `--bs` specifies the batch size, `--debug` restrain only running for 2 epochs and save results with prefix 'debug'.

 For usage of other arguments, check with `python main_out.py --help`